 Fannie Mae has engaged two NRSROs and will pay them each a fee to assign ratings on the Rated Notes.
 Fannie Mae notes that a NRSRO may have a conflict of interest where, as is the industry standard and the case with the ratings of the Rated Notes, the sponsor or the issuer pays the fees charged by each engaged NRSRO for its ratings services.
 Fannie Mae has not engaged any other NRSRO to assign a rating on the Rated Notes and are not aware that any other NRSRO has assigned ratings on the Rated Notes.
 However, under effective SEC rules, information provided by or on behalf of Fannie Mae to either engaged NRSRO for the purpose of assigning or monitoring the ratings on the Rated Notes is required to be made available to all NRSROs in order to make it possible for non-engaged NRSROs to assign unsolicited ratings on the Rated Notes.
 An unsolicited rating could be assigned at any time, including prior to the Closing Date, and none of Fannie Mae, the Initial Purchasers or any affiliates of the Initial Purchasers will have any obligation to inform you of any unsolicited rating assigned after the date of this Offering Memorandum.
 NRSROs, including the engaged NRSROs, have different methodologies, criteria, models and requirements.
 If any non-engaged NRSRO assigns an unsolicited rating or issues commentary on the Rated Notes, there can be no assurance that such rating will not be lower than the ratings provided by the engaged NRSROs or that such commentary will not imply a lower rating, which may adversely affect the market value of the Rated Notes, as applicable, and/or limit an investor's ability to resell such Notes.
 In addition, if Fannie Mae, as Administrator, fails to make available to the non-engaged NRSROs any information provided to any engaged NRSRO for the purpose of assigning or monitoring the ratings on the Rated Notes, an engaged NRSRO could withdraw its rating on the Rated Notes, which may adversely affect the market value of such Notes and/or limit an investor's ability to resell such Notes.
 Potential investors in the Rated Notes are urged to make their own evaluation of such Notes, including the credit enhancement on such Notes, and not to rely solely on the ratings on such Notes.
-In particular, a reduction in the credit rating of the U.S. government due to a governmental shutdown, a failure to raise the national debt limit or for any other reason, may adversely affect Fannie Mae's credit rating and may have an adverse impact on the ratings of the Rated Notes.
+In particular, a reduction in the credit rating of the U.S. government due to a failure by the U.S. Congress to increase or suspend the statutory debt limit to avoid a default by the U.S. government on its debt obligations or for any other reason may adversely affect Fannie Mae's credit rating and, in turn, may have an adverse impact on the ratings of the Rated Notes.